jao11/XMIMSIM/Installation-instructions.md

 ## Mac OS X

 A **[dmg](http://lvserver.ugent.be/xmi-msim)** file has been created containing an application bundle which integrates nicely within Mac OS X, through the use of some dedicated API's.
-The provided app will run on Mac OS X Snow Leopard, Lion and Mountain Lion and Mavericks (all 64-bit only).
+The provided app will run on Mac OS X Snow Leopard, Lion and Mountain Lion and Mavericks (all 64-bit Intel only).
 After downloading, mount the dmg file and drag the XMI-MSIM app to the Applications folder.